pingcap/docs/tidb-cloud/create-tidb-cluster.md

     The **Projects** tab is displayed by default.

-3. To return to the cluster page, click the TiDB Cloud logo in the upper-left corner of the window.
+3. To return to the **Active Clusters** page, click the TiDB Cloud logo in the upper-left corner of the window.

 ## Step 4.
 Create a TiDB cluster